nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### GPIO Output

-Attach an LED to the pin and ground.
+Attach an LED to pin PE4 and ground.

 ![UART connection](images/ledBlink_800.gif)